-If you are a shareholder of record and you vote by telephone or over the Internet or sign your proxy card but do not give instructions with respect to the voting of directors, your shares will be voted "FOR" the re-election of Thomas Rohrs, Iain MacKenzie, Laura Black, and Jorge Titinger.
+If you are a shareholder of record and you vote by telephone or over the Internet or sign your proxy card but do not give instructions with respect to the election of directors, your shares will be voted "FOR" the re-election of Thomas Rohrs, Jeffrey Andreson, Iain MacKenzie, Laura Black, John Kispert, Jorge Titinger, and Yuval Wasserman.
 If you are a street name shareholder and you do not give voting instructions to your broker or nominee, your broker will leave your shares unvoted on this matter.

-We expect that Thomas Rohrs, Iain MacKenzie, Laura Black, and Jorge Titinger will accept such nominations; however, in the event that a director nominee is unable or declines to serve as a director at the time of the Annual Meeting, the proxies will be voted for any nominee who shall be designated by the Board of Directors.
+We expect that Thomas Rohrs, Jeffrey Andreson, Iain MacKenzie, Laura Black, John Kispert, Jorge Titinger, and Yuval Wasserman will accept such nominations; however, in the event that a director nominee is unable or declines to serve as a director at the time of the Annual Meeting, the proxies will be voted for any nominee who shall be designated by the Board.

-The Board of Directors recommends a vote FOR the election of the nominated directors.
+The Board recommends a vote FOR the election of the nominees for director.